docker/docs/applications/deploy-app-ui.md

 ## Limitations

 There are some limitations when deploying application on the UI.
-The following Docker Compose keywords are not supported:
+You can't reference any external files, so the following Docker Compose keywords are not
+supported:

 * build
 * dockerfile